the-events-calendar/the-events-calendar/readme.txt

 == Description ==

-IMPORTANT NOTICE: If you are upgrading from a pre-2.0 version of The Events Calendar, please BACK UP your data before upgrading!
-This is a significant update.

-The Events Calendar plugin enables you to rapidly create and manage events.
-Features include Google Maps integration as well as default templates such as a calendar grid and event list, widget and so much more.
-Looking for recurring events, the ability to sell tickets, manage conference schedules, accept user submitted events automatically and more?
-Check out the <a href="http://tri.be/products/?ref=tec-readme">available premium and community add-ons</a>.
-Have questions or looking to get help from our active user community, <a href="https://www.facebook.com/ModernTribeInc">join us on Facebook</a>, sign up for our newsletter (bottom of the home page) or check out <a href="http://tri.be/support/?ref=tec-readme">our support page</a>.
-Please note that while we are actively supporting this plugin, we don't provide support for non-paying users.
+Create and manage events quickly and easily with The Events Calendar plugin.
+Show off your  events on your website in a calendar or an event list.
+Our advanced templating system makes it simple for you to integrate the calendar seamlessly with your website.
+Other features include Google Maps integration and an upcoming events widget.
+It's got everything you need to manage basic events from your WordPress website.

+Want more?
+We have a bunch of premium upgrades that let you create recurring events, sell tickets, manage conference schedules, accept user submitted events, create custom fields, and even integrate with Facebook.
+You can check out our <a href="http://tri.be/products/?ref=tec-readme">available premium and community add-ons</a>.

 Just getting started?
 Check out our <a href="http://tri.be/new-user-primers/?ref=tec-readme">new user primer!</a>

-= The Events Calendar 2.0 =
+= Features =

-* Event custom post type
+* Easy-to-use event interface
 * Easily manage events
 * Upcoming Events Widget
-* provides full template to complement the 2010 & 2011 theme out of the box (month and list view)
+* Compatibility with Twenty Eleven and Twenty Ten Themes (month and list view)
 * Extensive template tags for customization
-* MU Compatible
+* Multisite Compatible
 * Google Maps Integration
 * Calendar Month view with tooltips
 * Includes support for venue, cost, address, start and end time, google maps link

+<a href="https://www.facebook.com/ModernTribeInc">Join us on Facebook</a> to be part of our active community, <a href="http://tri.be#newsletter">sign up for our newsletter</a> or check out <a href="http://tri.be/support/?ref=tec-readme">our support page</a>.

 = The Events Calendar PRO features =

 * Recurring events
-* Saved venues & organizers
+* Save venues & organizers
-* Custom events attributes
+* Custom event attributes
 * Advanced events manager
 * Venue view
 * Single day view